-• Between Old Slip and Robert F. Wagner Sr. Place (Wagner Place) just north of the Brooklyn Bridge, South Street would accommodate a single through-lane in each direction and a center turn lane.
-Drop-off and pick-up lanes would be provided at strategic locations.

-Between Wagner Place and Montgomery Street, South Street would consist of a striped median with left-turn bays for northbound traffic, a single through-lane in each direction, and parking on both sides of the street.
-The City is in the process of securing the funds needed to carry out the planned improvements to South Street north of the Brooklyn Bridge.
+- Between Old Slip and Robert F. Wagner Sr. Place (Wagner Place) just north of the Brooklyn Bridge, South Street would accommodate a single through-lane in each direction and a center turn lane.
+Drop-off and pick-up lanes would be provided at strategic locations. - Between Wagner Place and Montgomery Street, South Street would consist of a striped median with left-turn bays for northbound traffic, a single through-lane in each direction, and parking on the west side of the street.
+The City has secured the funds needed to carry out the planned improvements to South Street north of the Brooklyn Bridge.

-The South Street improvements would remove on-street public automobile parking south of the Brooklyn Bridge and would create additional on-street automobile parking spaces north of the Brooklyn Bridge.
-The East River Waterfront Access Project, an independent project being undertaken by the City, would also add on-street parking north of the Brooklyn Bridge.
+The South Street improvements would remove on-street public automobile parking south of the Brooklyn Bridge.
+The East River Waterfront Access Projects, which are independent projects being undertaken by the City, would add on-street parking north of the Brooklyn Bridge.
 It should be noted that in the future without the Proposed Action, the portion of South Street south of the Brooklyn Bridge would be reconstructed in its current configuration.

 Buses currently permitted to lay-over along South Street and under the elevated FDR Drive between Old Slip and Burling Slip would be displaced as a result of the Proposed Action.
-The displacement totals approximately up to 45 bus layover spaces.
-As part of a larger study for Lower Manhattan Street Management, DOT will be conducting a study for Bus Management in Lower Manhattan from Canal Street to the Battery.
-It will entail conducting a market analysis, possible alternative parking site selection and possible bus management strategies.
+The displacement totals approximately up to 45 bus layover spaces in this area.
+Approximately 20 additional bus layover spaces would be displaced along South Street near the Manhattan Bridge.
+As part of a larger study for Lower Manhattan Street Management, NYCDOT is conducting a study for Bus Management in Lower Manhattan from Canal Street to the Battery.
+It will entail conducting a market analysis, possible alternative parking site selection, and possible bus management strategies.